Hands-on experience with the Fujifilm X-T3 plus our range of lenses

 WHAT YOU WILL LEARN

-An early start makes the most of the atmospheric autumn light.
-Throughout the day, you’ll observe a wide variety of special moments, typically including rutting dominant males, hinds with calves, mating, interaction within harems and roaring males.
+An early start makes the most of the atmospheric, low-angle morning light.
+Throughout the day, you’ll observe a wide variety of special moments, typically including mothers with newborn pups, males battling over territory, sub-adults frolicking in the surf, curious pups exploring the dunes and adults hauling out from the sea.

-During the shoot, your photographic guide, professional wildlife photographer and FUJIFILM X-Photographer, Chris Weston, will explain simple-to-use techniques for capturing amazing wildlife images.
-And, because wildlife photography is a specialist area, we also make time, on a one-to-one basis, to help with camera and menu set-up.
+There is an informal tutorial on the first evening, led by professional wildlife photographer and Fujifilm X-Photographer Chris Weston, in which he’ll explain simple-to-use techniques for capturing amazing wildlife images.
+And, because wildlife photography is a specialist area, we also make time, on a one-to-one basis, to help with camera and menu set up.

 A Fujifilm representative will also be joining us with a selection of XF lenses for you to try out and will provide expert technical advice.